tippenein/brdyorn.com/_posts/your-own-personal-nodejs.md

 Anyway, it's very consistent, simple and is completely integrated and natural within an express application, so the choice is obvious.
 The same goes for [Stylus](http://learnboost.github.com/stylus/) which is a less/sass type css compiled 'language'.
 I don't know what people did before css variable names!
 You can see my use (to a ridiculous extent) [here](https://github.com/tippenein/brdyorn.com/blob/master/public/stylesheets/style.styl)

 ##### Express
-I'll keep to talking about how I chose to set up express because there are loads of other tutorials around that The first controller I wrote was for simple static pages that would only require an `app.get(...)` This creates reusable code for later, but considering I have less than 8 static pages, this controller is rather useless in its current capacity.
+The first controller I wrote was for simple static pages that would only require an `app.get(...)` This creates reusable code for later, but considering I have less than 8 static pages, this controller is rather useless in its current capacity.
 It is however nice to split up blog routes from normal page routes.